Troy Drug Possession Lawyer

 Navigating the Expungement Process in Miami County

-- You were convicted of a misdemeanor or a felony of the fourth or fifth degree
+- You received a misdemeanor or a fourth- or fifth-degree felony conviction.

-- You have successfully completed all terms of your sentence, including probation, community service, and/or fines
+- All terms of your sentence, probation, community service, and fines are complete.

-- You have remained free from additional criminal charges for a required period of time
+- You have remained free from new criminal charges for the required time.

 How Can a Drug Possession Lawyer Help Me?